ghga-de/ghga-metadata-schema/docs/schema_markdown/index.md

      * [Submission➞publications](Submission_publications.md) - One or more Publication entities associated with this Submission.
  * [research_data_file](research_data_file.md) - The Research Data File associated with an entity.
  * [research_data_files](research_data_files.md) - The Research Data Files associated with an entity.
+     * [Analysis➞research_data_files](Analysis_research_data_files.md) - One or more aliases of the Research Data Files that this Analysis used as input to create Process Data Files.
      * [Submission➞research_data_files](Submission_research_data_files.md) - One or more Research Data Files associated with this Submission.
  * [rnaseq_strandedness](rnaseq_strandedness.md) - The strandedness of the library, whether reads come from both strands of the cDNA or only from the first (antisense) or the second (sense) strand.
      * [ExperimentMethod➞rnaseq_strandedness](ExperimentMethod_rnaseq_strandedness.md)